simplex-chat/simplex-chat/readme.md

 ## Chat system features

 - No user identity known to system servers - no phone numbers, user names and no DNS are used to identify the users to the system.
-- Each user can be connected to multiple servers to ensure message delivery even if some of the servers are compromised.
+- Each user can be connected to multiple servers to ensure message delivery, even if some of the servers are compromised.
-- Uses standard assymetric cryptographic protocols, so system users can create independent server and client implementations complying with the protocols.
+- Uses standard asymmetric cryptographic protocols, so that system users can create independent server and client implementations complying with the protocols.
 - Open-source server implementations that can be easily deployed by any user with minimal technical expertise (e.g. on Heroku via web UI).
 - Open-source mobile client implementations (including web client) so that system users can independently assess system security model.
-- Only client applications store user profiles, contacts of other user profiles, messages; servers do NOT have access to any of this information (and unless compromised, do NOT store encrypted messages or any logs).
+- Only client applications store user profiles, contacts of other user profiles, messages; servers do NOT have access to any of this information and (unless compromised) do NOT store encrypted messages or any logs.
 - Multiple client applications and devices can be used by each user profile to communicate and to share connections and message history - the devices are not known to the servers.
 - Initial key exchange and establishing connections between user profiles is done by sharing QR code via any independent communication channel (or directly via screen and camera), system servers are NOT used for key exchange - to reduce risk of key substitution in [MITM][2] attack.
 QR code contains the connection-specific public key and other information needed to establish connection.
 - Connections between users can be established via shared trusted connections to simplify key exchange.